harrisonlab/phytophthora/10300_analysis/effector_characterisation.md

   369
   The number of these RxLRs containing WY domains are:
   128
+  P.sojae - P6497
+  The number of ORF RxLRs overlapping Augustus RxLRs:
+  277
+  The number of Augustus RxLRs overlapping ORF RxLRs:
+  277
+  The number of RxLRs unique to ORF models:
+  41
+  The number of RxLRs unique to Augustus models:
+  67
+  The total number of putative RxLRs are:
+  385
+  The number of these RxLRs containing WY domains are:
+  133
 ```

 This analysis didn't work for published genomes whose gff files did not match up